emipa606/RFConcrete/README.md

 - Fixed cover-values of embrasures, set to 70% instead of 95%
 - Fixed cost for brick-embrasure, was set to 0 for some reason
 - Added russian translation, thank you Awiss
-- Added support for using sand from https://steamcommunity.com/sharedfiles/filedetails/?id=1833163132]Ceramics
+- Added support for using sand from [Ceramics](https://steamcommunity.com/sharedfiles/filedetails/?id=1833163132)
-- User amphorosxlii also created a patch:  https://steamcommunity.com/sharedfiles/filedetails/?id=2709527831] RF Concrete X VFE Architect Compatibility
+- User amphorosxlii also created a patch: [ RF Concrete X VFE Architect Compatibility]( https://steamcommunity.com/sharedfiles/filedetails/?id=2709527831)

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)

 **This mod adds concrete to the game.
 Originally designed as an add-on to "Fertile Fields," it can now be used independently, though without "Fertile Fields," your options for obtaining sand and crushed rocks will be a bit more limited.